kuadrat/data-slicer/paper/paper.md

 in a relatively simple manner.

-In summary, the data-slicer package solves the problem of scope discussed in the introduction by offering a variety of methods for users of varying backgrounds to get exactly the tools they need.
+In summary, the data-slicer package solves the problem of scope discussed in section
+\ref{sec:intro} by offering a variety of methods for users of varying backgrounds to get exactly the tools they need.
 On the first and most general level, PIT offers a ready-to-use GUI for quick 3D data visualization without any need of programmatic user input.